Giorgio Forattini: Most discussed cartoons

 One of his best known cartoons is the one he did in 1974 on the occasion of the victory of the no in the referendum on divorce: it represented a bottle of sparkling wine on which was written "NO" that was uncorked by throwing in the air a cork that had the features of Amintore Fanfani.

 Forattini was sued and convicted for a cartoon on Bettino Craxi, in which the socialist leader is depicted reading La Repubblica and commenting "How much I like this newspaper when there is Portfolio!"
 (Portfolio was a contest attached to the newspaper), with the evident implication that Craxi was a pickpocket.
 Forattini was convicted because, according to the judge's motivations, the implication was clearly false.

 Also famous is the cartoon depicting Craxi upside down with a noose tied to his feet.
-This cartoon dates back to April 1993 and was produced immediately following the news of the Parliament's vote against for the release of authorizations to the Milan Public Prosecutor to proceed against the socialist leader.
+This cartoon dates back to April 1993 and was produced immediately following the news of the Italian Parliament's vote against the release of authorizations to the Milan Public Prosecutor to proceed against the socialist leader.

 In 1991, when the Democratic Party of the Left was accused of still receiving the funding that the USSR had guaranteed for years to the Italian Communist Party, Forattini presented a cartoon in which Achille Occhetto and Massimo D'Alema were seen dressed as prostitutes, they received money from Mikhail Gorbachev, sitting in a luxurious car at the wheel of which was Enrico Berlinguer.
 Occhetto immediately sued Forattini, followed by D'Alema.
 In 1994 the court of Milan condemned the cartoonist on the grounds that "the cartoon is not pure and simple satirical expression but a real vehicle of journalistic information and, as such, subject to the limits of the diritto di cronaca."

-For a cartoon depicting D'Alema, then Prime Minister, published in la Repubblica on October 11, 1999, he was sued and asked for compensation of 3 billion lire.
+For a cartoon depicting D'Alema, then Prime Minister, published in la Repubblica on 11 October 1999 he was sued and asked for compensation of 3 billion lire.
 The cartoon in question depicts D'Alema while with a white-out ereasing the Mitrokhin list and a voice asking him: "So is this list coming?!!" (allora arriva 'sta lista?!) and D'Alema replying, "Wait a minute!
 The white-out hasn't dried yet!"
 (Un momento!
 Non s'è ancora asciugato il bianchetto!).
 D'Alema then declared that he held satire in the highest consideration, but that he decided to press charges because of the defamation of the cartoon and the false information in it.
 The lawsuit would be withdrawn in 2001.

 Following this vicissitude, not feeling defended by the newspaper he was working for, Forattini decided to leave la Repubblica.
 Subsequently in protest against the lawsuit and in defense of the freedom of satire he drew for several months D'Alema with an invisible face and only apparent hats and mustaches.

-This cartoon will be repeated four times with different protagonists.
+This cartoon was repeated four times with different protagonists.